 - Neevo caplets has iron in it.
 Iron overdose is a leading cause of fatal poisoning in CHILDREN younger than 6 years of age.
 Keep this product out of the reach of children.
 In case of accidental overdose, call a doctor or poison control center immediately.

-- PREGNANCY and BREAST-FEEDING: Neevo caplets is intended for use during pregnancy.
+- PREGNANCY and BREAST-FEEDING: Neevo caplets are intended for use during pregnancy.
 If you are or will be breast-feeding while you take Neevo caplets, check with your doctor.

 Possible side effects of Neevo caplets: